We worked on a variety of math, literacy and writing skills.

 Frightening Jack-o-Lanterns: we had fun identifying the number and placing the matching number of jack-o-lanterns on each card.

 Webbed Letters: this was V’s favorite activity.
 She identified the number and stuck the matching number of spider rings through the pre-cut slits.
+This was another of her favorite hands on Halloween centers.

 Tricky Numbers: We worked on number identification, formation and one to one correspondence.
 She loved using an EXPO marker and the little treat erasers.